talsvorai/choose-a-song/README.md

 2. Install Java and Docker on an EC2 instance and make it the agent node.
 3. Create a Pipeline job in jenkins
 4. Create a Jenkinsfile that configures the steps for the CI/CD pipeline.
-4. Install the default plugins and add Maven Integration and Slack Notification Plugin.
+4. Install the default plugins and add GitHub plugin, Maven Integration and Slack Notification Plugin.

 *Make sure to configure GitHub, the agent node and the inbound traffic in aws.*